Henriette Mertz

 Henriette Mertz (1896 – August 17, 1985) was an American patent attorney from Chicago and a proponent of pseudoarchaeological hyperdiffusionism in relation to ancient American history.
 During World War II, she worked as a code-breaker for the U.S. government's cryptography department.
 She published several controversial works during the 1960s and 1970s relating to the early discovery and settlement of America.

-She died on August 17, 1985 in Chicago at 89; her book The Mystic Symbol was published posthumously.
+She died on August 17, 1985, in Chicago at 89; her book The Mystic Symbol was published posthumously.

 Career

 Mertz was a cryptographer for the U.S. Navy during World War II.
 She then worked at the U.S. Copyright Office in Washington, D.C., as a patent lawyer.
 She traveled extensively to locations including the Amazon, the Andes, and Mexico.

 Theories

-In 1936, Mertz met a man in Mexico whom she said "looked to be pure Chinese" but described himself as "Indian".
+In 1936, Mertz met a man in Mexico who she said "looked to be pure Chinese" but described himself as "Indian".
 It turned out that his family was originally from China, but had settled and lived in Mexico for many generations.
 After the war, she read An Inglorious Columbus (1885) by writer Edward P. Vining, which argued that Chinese explorers had founded Mexican culture and religion.
 To Mertz, this explained the curious case of the Mexican-Chinese-Indian man she had met many years prior.
 Lacking any training as a historian, she started developing her own theories about the Chinese discovery of the Americas, and decided to self-publish Pale Ink (1953) after the manuscript was rejected by commercial publishers.